SakurajimaMaiii/ProtoKD/README.md

   booktitle = {{ICASSP} 2023 - 2023 {IEEE} International Conference on Acoustics,  Speech and Signal Processing ({ICASSP})}
 }
 ```

+## Contact
+If you have any question, please contact bit.ybws@gmail.com
 ## Papers of missing modality in medical image segmentation
 We collected some papers about missing modality in medical image segmentation, this may help people who are interested in this topic.
 * Learning with Privileged Multimodal Knowledge for Unimodal Segmentation, [IEEE TMI 2022](https://ieeexplore.ieee.org/document/9567675), [code](https://github.com/cchen-cc/PMKL)